-If you’re a veteran looking for affordable housing, you can reach out to the Veterans Services Center at Sheppard Pratt in the heart of Fell’s Point.
-The organization supports housing, job training and employment for veterans.
+If you're a Veteran looking for affordable housing, you can use the MD Housing Search locator or contact a Veteran-specific housing program.
+The Veterans Services Center at Sheppard Pratt, in the heart of Fell’s Point, provides housing support, job training and employment for veterans.

 If you need short-term or long-term housing, the Maryland Center for Veterans Education and Training (MCVET) offers facilities for your needs, including a day drop-in facility.

-In addition to housing, case managers work with veterans during the first 60 days of residency.
-Counseling and recovery classes are offered, and the case manager works with the veteran on received VA benefits.
+In addition to housing, case managers work with Veterans during the first 60 days of residency.
+Counseling and recovery classes are offered, and the case manager works with the Veteran on received VA benefits.
 Education and employment are also components of care at MCVET.

-Homeless Veteran Hotline
+Homeless Veteran Hotlines

 MD HOPE Hotline